 It’s a bit of a thing in Taiwan to wrap things in other things and in this case, it’s a small pork sausage wrapped in a sticky rice sausage that is split open like a hot dog bun.
 It’s a wonderfully sticky, chewy, messy, and filling dish that’s perfect for late night eats on the street.

-This is a local snack almost as old as the country itself, but it’s not the typical sausage that foreigners might expect.
+This is a local snack almost as old as the region itself, but it’s not the typical sausage that foreigners might expect.
 It’s got considerably more fat than usual, making it deliciously greasy.
 When served on a stick in the middle of a night market, they are like gifts from the gods.

 This isn’t your Kentucky-style fried chicken but something far tastier.
 There are fried chicken vendors everywhere in the city, and while they also serve up vegetables, tofu, squid (and anything else they can get in the fryer), it’s the tender chicken pieces wrapped in breadcrumbs that are a must try.